 Wellbeing is perhaps best thought of as something that encompasses many aspects; physical health, emotional health, mental health, nutritional health, social health and financial health.
+It's effectively the opposite of burnout.
 Employers can have a role to play in each of these elements in the workplace.

 Wellbeing in the workplace: how to do it well